 The tonsils are often removed along with the adenoid glands.
 That surgery is called adenoidectomy and is most often done in children.

 Tonsil Surgery In Depth

-The surgery is done while the child is under general anesthesia.
+The procedure in tonsil surgery clinic NJ is done while the child is under general anesthesia.
 Your child will be asleep and pain-free.
 A tonsillectomy can also be a treatment for breathing problems, like heavy snoring and sleep apnea.

 The tonsils help protect against infections.
 But children with large tonsils may have problems breathing at night.
 The tonsils may also trap excess bacteria which can lead to frequent or very painful sore throats.
 In either of these cases, the child’s tonsils have become more harmful than protective.

 Tonsillitis and the need for tonsillectomies are more common in children than adults.
 However, people of any age can experience trouble with their tonsils and require surgery.
 One case of tonsillitis is not enough to warrant a tonsillectomy.
 Usually, the surgery is a treatment option for those who are often sick with tonsillitis or strep throat.

 Tonsillitis and the need for tonsillectomies are more common in children than adults.
 However, people of any age can experience trouble with their tonsils and require surgery.

 One case of tonsillitis is not enough to warrant a tonsillectomy.
 Usually, the surgery is a treatment option for those who are often sick with tonsillitis or strep throat.
 If you’ve had at least seven cases of tonsillitis or strep in the last year (or five cases or more over each of the last two years), talk to your top rated tonsil specialist in NJ about whether a tonsillectomy is an option for you.

 Tonsillectomy can also treat other medical problems, including:

 - periods in which you stop breathing during sleep, or sleep apnea